Avoid Conflict Gracefully

 Avoiding gracefully is essential for leaders

-All the above are even more useful in group leadership, by the way.
-It's impossible to facilitate group discussion without deploying strategic conflict avoidance from time to time.
+All the above are even more useful in group leadership.
+It's impossible to facilitate intense group discussion without deploying strategic conflict avoidance.
 No group can deal with all issues at once.
 Leaders need to manage group attention wisely and Avoiding is a key tool for this.

 The same goes for the other conflict styles.
 Every ounce of grace that you master in use of conflict styles interpersonally will serve you well organizationally!